ovanderzee/clear-folder/README.md

 ## Bare bones
 clear-folder just uses of the synchronous methods of the node.js fs module.
+Add a number of names of folders to empty:

     clear-folder folder
     clear-folder folder1 folder2